George Wombwell: Life and work

 On one occasion Prince Albert summoned him to look at his dogs who kept dying and Wombwell quickly noticed that their water was poisoning them.
 When the prince asked what he could do in return for this favour, Wombwell said, "What can you give a man who has everything?"
 However, Wombwell requested some oak timber from the recently salvaged Royal George.
 From this he had a coffin fashioned for himself, which he then proceeded to exhibit for a special fee.

 Wombwell frequented Bartholomew Fair in London and even developed a rivalry with another exhibitor, Atkins.
 Once when he arrived at the fair, his elephant died and Atkins put up a sign "The Only Live Elephant in the Fair".
 Wombwell simply put up a scroll with the words "The Only Dead Elephant in the Fair" and explained that seeing a dead elephant was an even a rarer thing than a live one.
 The public, realising that they could see a living elephant at any time, flocked to see and poke the dead one.
 Throughout the fair Atkins' menagerie was largely deserted, much to his disgust.

+Wombwell maintained strong links with his birthplace in north-west Essex and donated a number of animals from his travelling menageries to what he regarded as his local museum Saffron Walden Museum Among the most notable was the lion Wallace, one of the earliest lions successfully bred in captivity in Britain, which had toured widely with Wombwell’s menagerie before its death in 1838 and was subsequently preserved for museum display.
+The acquisition of Wallace was recorded by contemporary observers as a major addition to the museum’s early collections, and the specimen remains on public display there.
+Wallace later achieved wider cultural fame as the inspiration for Stanley Holloway’s comic monologue Albert and the Lion.

 George Wombwell died in 1850 and was buried in his Royal George coffin in Highgate Cemetery, under a statue of his lion Nero.

 The book George Wombwell (1777 - 1850): Volume One recalls the lion and dog fight in Warwick with well researched evidence, but questions whether it ever actually took place.
 George Wombwell (1777 - 1850): Volume Two covers Wombwell's life as the most famous showman, from his arrival in London around 1800 to his death in 1850.

 In fiction

 In the Sherlock Holmes short story The Adventure of the Veiled Lodger the lion tamer, Ronder, is described thus: "Ronder, of course, was a household word.
 He was the rival of Wombwell".

+In Elizabeth Gaskell’s novel Cranford, chapter 12, Miss Matty remembers Wombwell coming to town in her youth, and that she got to see an elephant.